Why Should Learning Be Fun?

-In this digital age filled with engagement crisis issues, it is critical to be able to keep your attention as long as possible to something important.
-While our attention span is slowly decreasing we need to find ways of making learning fun.
+The digital age came with a ton of engagement crisis issues – however, it is critical to be able to stay focused for as long as possible to actually learn something important.
+With our attention spans slowly decreasing, we need to find new ways to make learning fun.

-It should be taught that having fun while doing something serious is not bad.
-Fun activities should be embraced because that is where the full potential lies.
-Creativity and imagination are fundamental for students because it is the only way how students can get from point A to point B without educators help.
+The first lesson you need to absorb is that having fun while doing something important is not bad, per se.
+Fun activities should be embraced because that is where the real potential to keep the student interested and motivated lies.
+Creativity and imagination are fundamental for students, as it's the only way they can get from point A to point B without the educator's help.

 How to Make Learning Fun?